bitrix24/b24restdocs/api-reference/crm/leads/crm-lead-list.md

 - "*" - to select all fields (excluding custom and multiple fields)
 - "UF_*" - to select all custom fields (excluding multiple fields)

-There is no mask for selecting multiple fields.
+There are no masks for selecting multiple fields.
 To select multiple fields, specify the required ones in the selection list ("PHONE", "EMAIL", etc.).
-It is not possible to add a logical OR condition to the filter if you need to select by several different fields. ||
+There is no option to add a logical OR condition to the filter if you need to select by several different fields.||
 || **filter**
-[`object`](../../data-types.md) | An object for filtering selected leads in the format `{"field_1": "value_1", ... "field_N": "value_N"}`.
+[`object`](../../data-types.md) | An object for filtering the selected leads in the format `{"field_1": "value_1", ... "field_N": "value_N"}`.

 Possible values for `field` correspond to lead fields [crm-lead-fields](./crm-lead-fields.md).